alexismreyes/gigranger.com/README.md

 ⚙️ Backend reads resumes (from S3 in production or disk locally), extracts their text with pdf-parse, and calls the AI service.

-🤖 Job descriptions are passed to a Hugging Face model (facebook/bart-large-mnli) for zero-shot classification.
+🤖 Job descriptions are passed to a Hugging Face model for zero-shot classification. (previously we used facebook/bart-large-mnli but due to some model downtimes we now changed to MoritzLaurer/DeBERTa-v3-base-mnli-fever-anli which is always hosted in huggingfaces)

 📊 Results are scored and color-coded based on compatibility percentage.